 - comprehensive training in the business of music

 In order to graduate, all producers must conceive and produce two significant original projects: a Junior Production and a Senior Production.
 These can be either recorded or performed live.
-All productions require extensive preparation and documentation, and are regarded and critiqued by the faculty.
-Many Junior and Senior Productions feature multimedia collaborations with the other Purchase College arts conservatories.
+All productions require extensive preparation and documentation and are regarded and critiqued by the faculty.
+Many Junior and Senior Productions feature multimedia collaborations with the other arts conservatories on campus.

-Studio production at Purchase features a stellar faculty, a finely-tuned curriculum, close associations with both a renowned classical conservatory and a vibrant jazz studies program, as well as superior professional career and internship opportunities in nearby New York City.
-It also functions closely with studio composition, and collaborative accomplishment between these two programs is typical in classes, concerts, and recording sessions.
-But the best aspect of studio production at Purchase College is what the students themselves have made of it—a friendly and artistic community whose spirit is the basis for wonderful four-year experience.
+Studio Production at Purchase features a stellar faculty, a finely-tuned curriculum, close associations with both a renowned classical conservatory and a vibrant Jazz studies program, as well as superior professional career and internship opportunities in nearby New York City.